Welcome at Palhik Mana vzw

 Coach: Sarah Avci

-Vocal Improvisation Workshops
+Vocal Improvisation Workshops for advanced singers

 In this series of workshops you will learn structures to improvise with your voice, to discover your own creativity and develop and gain confidence in your voice and improvisation.